totadavid95/PhpComposerInstaller/README.md

     ```
     - You may find a detailed description of all Xdebug settings in the [official documentation](https://xdebug.org/docs/all_settings).
 - Save the __php.ini__ file.
-- If a PHP process was running on the machine bound to this PHP configurating, then the process needs to be restarted in order to load the new PHP configuration.
+- If a PHP process was running on the machine bound to this PHP configuration, then the process needs to be restarted in order to load the new PHP configuration.

 ### Install Composer
 - Download the latest Composer v2 release be clicking here: [https://getcomposer.org/download/latest-2.x/composer.phar](https://getcomposer.org/download/latest-2.x/composer.phar)